A typical appliance repair emergency might be a leak or smoke or even a fire coming from the household appliance.

 Check all outlets on a regular basis for excessive heat, burn marks, and buzzing or crackling noises that might point to electrical arcing.
 Make sure you store at least one working smoke detector on every floor of your home, and test them regularly to keep them in good working order.

-If there’s an appliance repair emergency involving an electrical fire, it could be tempting to put out the fire with water, however water should not be used on an electrical fire.
+If there’s an emergency involving an electrical fire in need of , it could be tempting to put out the fire with water, however water should not be used on an electrical fire.

 Water can conduct electricity, and pouring water on or near a power source can give a dangerous electrical shock.
 It could even make the fire worse.
 Water might conduct the electricity to additional locations of the room, running the chance of igniting other flammable items nearby.